SimplifiedLogic/creoson/README.md

-# Get the Pre-Packaged Distribution!
+# Pre-Packaged Download(s)!
-If you are not a "developer"... the Pre-Packaged Distribution is available as either a 32-bit or 64-bit distribution and has the correct version of Java already baked-in!
-So it is literally a download, unzip and run CREOSON Micro-Server!
+If you are not a "developer"... and don't want to build CREOSON from "scratch" ... a Pre-Packaged Distribution is available for 32-bit or 64-bit CREO.
+The Pre-Packaged Distributions have everything (including the correct version of Java) already baked-in and ready to rock!

+You can literally download, unzip and run CREOSON Micro-Server immediately!

  Pre-Packaged Distributions are located here:
  - --> [Download CRESOSON Releases](https://github.com/SimplifiedLogic/creoson/releases) <--